 The Report on CSR activities in the format as required under Companies (CorporateSocial Responsibility) Rules 2014 is set out in Annexure G' forming part ofthis Report.
-The CSR Policy is available on the website of the Company at www.teamhgs.com
+The CSR Policy of the Company is available on the website of the Company at www.teamhgs.com/investors/corporate-policies.

 Directors' Responsibility Statement

-As stipulated under the provisions contained in Section 134(3)(c) read with Section134(5) of the Companies Act 2013 the Directors based upon theinformation and documents made available to them and to the best oftheir knowledge and belief states that:
+As stipulated under the provisions contained in Section 134(3)(c) read with Section134(5) of the Companies Act 2013 the Directors based upon the information andexplanations obtained by them as also documents made available to them and to the best oftheir knowledge and belief states that:

-a) in preparation of the Annual Accounts for the nancial year ended March 312019the applicable accounting standards have been followed and there have been no materialdepartures in the adoption and application thereof;
+a) in preparation of the Annual Accounts for the financial year ended March 312019the applicable accounting standards have been followed and there have been no materialdepartures in the adoption and application thereof;

-They have taken proper and suf cient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) they have taken proper and sufficient care towards the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 Number of Meetings of the Board